data-liberation-project/phmsa-hazmat-incident-reports/README.md

 ### Notes

 - Some reports are represented by *more than one row*.
 This happens when the report includes multiple values for a field that the data exports only represent as a single column, such as the name and quantity of the material released.
 You can identify these multiple-row reports via the `Multiple Rows Per Incident` column.
+- Although the vast majority of entries represent hazardous materials incident, some do not.
+The `Report Type` column provides that detail, and includes values such as "Undeclared Shipment with no Release" and "A specification cargo tank 1,000 gallons or greater containing any hazardous materials that [...]".

 ## Methodology